As far as popular tattoos go, the skull tattoo reigns supreme.

 Galaxy skull tattoos are cool to look at, and sometimes that’s all there is to it.

-This design may also represent a feeling of limitless potential, or feeling that your soul extends beyond your body.
+This design may also represent a feeling of limitless potential, or a feeling that your soul extends beyond your body.

 Grim Reaper Tattoos